+By 1970 the District had developed enough to earn an ISO (Insurance Services Office) rating of 9b, which resulted in significant savings for those who insured their homes from fire.
 In 1978 the District was given a new tax base by the voters.
-This allowed the District to hire a permanent Fire Chief and to begin work on improving its ISO rating.
+This allowed the District to hire a permanent Fire Chief and improve its ISO rating.
 Scott Lochard was hired as the first permanent Fire Chief.
-By the end of 1979 the District had improved enough to earn an ISO class 8b rating.
+By the end of 1979, the District had improved enough to earn an ISO class 8b rating.

 The 1980s saw a great deal of growth for the District.
 In 1981 the taxpayers approved a levy to build a new fire station.
 And then again, In 1985, the taxpayers approved another measure to purchase a new fire engine and a water tender.
 The District continued to grow throughout the rest of the '80s, and in 1994, property next door to the fire station was purchased for future training grounds.

 The '90s proved to be a challenging time for Evans Valley and the Oregon fire service in general.
 State-mandated training and OR-OSHA requirements created new challenges, and finding volunteers became a full-time commitment.
 Also, the passage of Measure 47 reduced the revenues that fire districts could generate, putting further pressure on already tight budgets.

 Y2K passed without a hitch, and we marched into the 21st century.
 In 2004 the District went to the taxpayers again and asked for a levy to purchase new equipment.
 The community agreed, and a new rescue unit and water tender were purchased.
 By the end of the 2000s, most rescue equipment and apparatus had been brought up to industry standards.